 Should I Repair or Replace My Air Conditioner?

-If the unit is older and is not Energy Star rated, it might be worth considering an upgrade, but a newer unit can almost always be repaired.
+If the unit is older and is not Energy Star rated and/or out of its manufacturer warranty period, it might be worth considering an upgrade, and a newer unit can always be repaired.
 Before deciding to upgrade, it is necessary to know all your options.
 If you feel you are being pressured into making a purchase you might not need to make, get a second opinion from another HVAC contractor.
 It is important to be in the know of where the problem is originating and be fully informed of your options.

-Is your home in the Naples area and you’d rather us take care of your and AC repair?
+Is your home in the Collier or Lee County area and you’d rather us take care of your and AC repair?
 No problem!
 Learn about our air conditioning repair service.